meantoes/Product-preview-card-component/README.md

 be patient 🙂.
 I did build some website before but still got some struggle on grid and flex.
 Solution I found : check your old code and try to see the problem hhaahahahahahahaha.

+### update

+  I replace some of the code and used the feedback I received.
+  I'm not sure about the width tho..